RAZOR DXT Drift Trike Electric/Hybrid Conversion

 Drift trikes are either pedal powered or motorized (electric or gas).
 I have never seen a hybrid drift trike.
 I enjoy pedaling a drift trike for the exercise, but would like to kick in some electric power to get longer flat land drifts, and get a boost to help up the hills.
 Pedal power limits the duration of a drift on flat land, because there's a limit to the angle at which it becomes impossible to pedal.

 Electric drift trikes don't have pedals, which makes sense because the motor is far more powerful then our legs, and having feet close to a motorized wheel is not very safe.
 They usually have foot pegs that are attached to the frame, not the fork.
-Adding a shield to the fork to protect legs from the wheel, and a shield over the spikes to prevent feet from getting caught in the spokes will make it safer.
+Adding a shield to the fork to protect legs from the wheel, and a shield over the spokes to prevent feet from getting caught in the spokes will make it safer.

-The wheel needs to be driven by the motor.
-These are some ways that can be done.
+The front or rear wheel needs to be driven by the motor.

 Friction drive the wheel by rubbing a motorized tire on the front wheel.
 This is the easiest way to drive it from a hacked hoverboard.
 The downside is that it can't coast, so the motor resistance will be felt when pedaling.